 Local Agency Requirements and Responsibilities

 Local agencies, in addition to implementing their own local codes and ordinances, shall determine whether the requirements within their local jurisdiction will be limited to the water quality protection afforded by the statewide minimum standards in Tier 0, Tier 1, Tier 3, and Tier 4, or whether the local agency will implement a Local Agency Management Program in accordance with Tier 2.
-Except for Tier 3, local agencies may continue to implement their existing OWTS permitting programs in compliance with the Basin Plan in place at the effective date of the Policy until 60 months after the effective date of this Policy, or approval of a Local Agency Management Program, whichever comes first, and may make minor adjustments as necessary that are in compliance with the applicable Basin Plan and this Policy.
-Tier 3 requirements take effect on the effective date of this Policy.
+Except for Tier 3, local agencies may continue to implement their existing OWTS permitting programs in compliance with the Basin Plan in place at the effective date of the Policy until May 13, 2018 ( 60 months after the effective date of this Policy), or approval of a Local Agency Management Program, whichever comes first, and may make minor adjustments as necessary that are in compliance with the applicable Basin Plan and this Policy.
+Tier 3 requirements take effect on the effective date of this Policy (May 13, 2013).
 In the absence of a Tier 2 Local Agency Management Program, to the extent that there is a direct conflict between the applicable minimum standards and the local codes or ordinances (such that it is impossible to comply with both the applicable minimum standards and the local ordinances or codes), the more restrictive standards shall govern.

 If preferred, the local agency may at any time provide the State Water Board and all affected Regional Water Board(s) written notice of its intent to regulate OWTS using a Local Agency Management Program with alternative standards as authorized in Tier 2 of this Policy.
-A proposed Local Agency Management Program that conforms to the requirements of that Section shall be included with the notice.
+A proposed Local Agency Management Program that conforms to the requirements of that Section and is consistent with local ordinances shall be included with the notice.
 A local agency shall not implement a program different than the minimum standards contained in Tier 1 and 3 of this Policy after 60 months from the effective date of this Policy until approval of the proposed Local Agency Management Program is granted by either the Regional Water Board or State Water Board.
-All initial program submittals desiring approval prior to the 60 month limit shall be received no later than 36 months from the effective date of this Policy.
+All initial program submittals desiring approval prior to the 60-month limit shall be received no later than 36 months from the effective date of this Policy.
 Once approved, the local agency shall adhere to the Local Agency Management Program, including all requirements, monitoring, and reporting.
 If at any time a local agency wishes to modify its Local Agency Management Program, it shall provide the State Water Board and all affected Regional Water Board(s) written notice of its intended modifications and will continue to implement its existing Local Agency Management Program until the modifications are approved.

 All local agencies permitting OWTS shall report annually to the Regional Water Board(s).
 If a local agency’s jurisdictional area is within the boundary of multiple Regional Water Boards, the local agency shall send a copy of the annual report to each Regional Water Board.
 The annual report shall include the following information (organized in a tabular spreadsheet format) and summarize whether any further actions are warranted to protect water quality or public health:

-number and location of complaints pertaining to OWTS operation and maintenance, and identification of those which were investigated and how they were resolved;
+Number and location of complaints pertaining to OWTS operation and maintenance, and identification of those which were investigated and how they were resolved;

-shall provide the applications and registrations issued as part of the local septic tank cleaning registration program pursuant to Section 117400 et seq. of the California Health and Safety Code;
+Applications and registrations issued as part of the local septic tank cleaning registration program pursuant to Section 117400 et seq. of the California Health and Safety Code;

-number, location, and description of permits issued for new and replacement OWTS and which Tier the permit is issued.
+Number, location, and description of permits issued for new and replacement OWTS and which Tier the permit is issued.